 CT community thanks these two nice and professional gentlemen for their appreciated and respected work for CT Plenary and CT working groups.

-The meeting finished on Tuesday 5th June 2017 at 16:55 a.m. local time.
-The meeting finished a day earlier as planned.
+The meeting finished on Monday 5th June 2017 at 16:55 local time.
+The meeting finished a day earlier than planned.
 CT Chairman reminded that this was an exceptional case because of very few controversial issues.
 Delegates were requested to have their travel plans in the future based on the fact that CT meetings are 1 ½ day long.

 21 History table